jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Leatherhead to Oxford Circus
 ---------------------------------
 * LHD-WAT changing to Victoria at VXH in 48-51m at 4tph
+* LHD-WAT changing to CR2 at CLJ changing to Victoria at VIC in 51-55m at 4tph (+4m)
 * LHD-WAT changing to Bakerloo at WAT in 53-56m at 4tph (+5m)
 * LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 53-59m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 55-59m at 4tph (+8m)